How to Board a Loft: A Step-by-Step Guide

 The Dolle Click 76 Timber Folding Loft Ladder

-The ClickFix 76 is a versatile and easy to assemble loft ladder.
+The ClickFix 76 is a versatile and easy-to-assemble loft ladder.
 This ladder offers a 3 stage process of clicking together the casing, ladder and trap door without the use of tools for a much quicker and simpler assembly.

 Looking for a sturdy option?
 Check out these options...